fAKe2004/ClownpieceTorch/docs/week2/tutorial.md

 First, make sure that you passed the `grade_all.py`.

 Then, you should write a detailed **report** under `docs/week2`, to describe the challenges you have encountered, how did you solved them, and what are the takeaways.
-(Also, attach the output of `grade_all.py`.)
+(Also, attach the grader summary part from output of `grade_all.py`).
 This report accounts for part of your score.

+There is no optional challenge for week2, but if you complete week1' s OC, you may include it in this week's report.

-Finally zip the entire project folder into lab-week1.zip, and submit to canvas.
+Finally zip the entire project folder into lab-week2.zip, and submit to canvas.

 Make sure that the TAs can run the `grade_all.py` and find your report from your submission.